GDXDSXBN122925903

 Weather in June

 Victoria in June may possibly be my favourite month.
 The city is so colourful with all the flowers blooming and with an average high around 20 degrees and lows around 10, it is the perfect temperature to enjoy activities outside without overheating.
 It is one of the driest months of the year with an average precipitation of just 2.5 mm.
 The days are long and bright and warm and just ideal for experiencing everything the region has to offer.
-I highly recommend using Get Your Guide to find the best deals on tickets and tours.
-I like Get Your Guide because they connect you with local activities and tour guides who are passionate about showing you the best of Victoria.
+I highly recommend using Viator to find the best deals on tickets and tours.
+I like Viator because it is a safe, reliable platform and they help connect you with local activities and tour guides who are passionate about showing you the best of Victoria.

 June flowers at Beacon Hill Park